What is an Ouzel?

 7. The “experience” shared by a group of people on an adventure through remote, breath taking wilderness is something that you will remember forever.
 Many of our guests re-join their new found friends on other vacations with Ouzel.
 70% of our guests each year have been with us previously.

+Ouzel trips are an experience in remote wilderness.
 We have complete moveable camps.
-Our large KITCHEN TENT affords us shade and shelter.
+Our large kitchen tents affords us shade and shelter.
 In late September & October it’s heated.
 We have folding directors chairs with back rests in camp & a dinner table.
 During the day you can sit in these chairs in the raft.
 We camp right at great fishing holes.
 It’s a wonderful way to see the country, wildlife, fish and enjoy the wilderness in comfort.
 We have portable shower for your use.
 Each night a toilet is set up outside camp.

 Our guides are there to help you get the most out of your vacation.
 They do the cooking and camp chores.
 Our oarsmen have experience on white-water as well as calm rivers.
 They are skilled fishermen and can help you with knots, flies, casting, spinning and where and how to fish.
 Many of our guests are expert fishers and don’t want much help.
 Our guides can hike with you so you can photograph and learn about the flora and fauna.